LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Methods

-Final map integration is performed by aligning adjacent loops using ICP on overlapping point cloud regions.
-Fast Point Feature Histograms (FPFH) guide initial correspondence estimation, while Octree-based indexing identifies candidate overlaps.
 The alignment process minimizes the mean squared error between corresponding point pairs $(\mathbf{a}_k, \mathbf{b}_k)$ from each loop.
-This is formalized by the cost function $E(\mathbf{R}, \mathbf{t}) = \frac{1}{K} \sum_{k=1}^{K} \left\| \mathbf{R} \mathbf{a}_k + \mathbf{t} - \mathbf{b}_k \right\|^2$, where $\mathbf{R}$ and $\mathbf{t}$, where $\mathbf{R}$ and $\mathbf{t}$ denote the rotation and translation applied to the source point cloud.
+This is formalized by the cost function $E(\mathbf{R}, \mathbf{t}) = \frac{1}{K} \sum_{k=1}^{K} \left\| \mathbf{R} \mathbf{a}_k + \mathbf{t} - \mathbf{b}_k \right\|^2$, where $\mathbf{R}$ and $\mathbf{t}$ denote the rotation and translation applied to the source point cloud.
 To improve robustness in dynamic environments (e.g., moving vehicles, pedestrians), a Trimmed ICP variant discards high-residual point pairs.
 Post-alignment, the map is refined using voxel grid downsampling (0.05~m resolution) and statistical outlier removal, enhancing compactness and structural clarity.
 The final map provides a reliable basis for downstream use.